-Why can’t you re-sell a property when your borrower stops paying?
+There's a reason you can't just re-sell a property when your borrower stops paying.

-Because once both parties have signed the loan documents and the borrower has made even a single payment to the seller, that borrower now has an equitable interest in the property.
+When both parties have signed loan documents, and after the borrower has made even a single payment to the seller, that borrower now has an equitable interest in the property.

 Even if the loan documents haven't been recorded at the county, and even if the borrower doesn't have legal title yet (with their name on a recorded deed), the equitable title gives the borrower the right to obtain legal title in the future and to access the property in the meantime.